M1 Finance at a glance

 Like other margin loans, M1’s margin loan has no fixed repayment schedule, and as long as you have an outstanding balance you’ll accrue interest expenses.
 However, if your account value declines, you may be on the hook to replace the borrowed money, depending on the equity in your account and how much you’ve borrowed.
 Again, this is standard for margin loans.

 So this feature allows you to remain invested and be able to tap your funds, when needed, at a low interest rate.
-If you’re thinking about going with a broker instead, Interactive Brokers offers a low rate without having to buy in to a specific plan, like M1 Plus.
+If you’re thinking about going with a broker instead, Interactive Brokers offers a low margin loan rate without having to buy in to a specific plan, like M1 Plus.

 Is the extra fee for M1 Plus worth it for the interest savings?
 While the annual fee of $125 does get you some other perks, let’s assume the lower cost of margin is what you’re really after.
 You’ll start to break even on margin expenses with an average outstanding balance of $8,333 over the course of a year.
 You’d need an account of nearly $24,000 at max leverage to break even.